Accredited Online Medical Assistant Programs Guide 2023

 Online Medical Assisting Certificate

-- Focused program made up of core clinical courses, without many of the general education and liberal arts classes included in an associate degree program
+- A focused program comprises core clinical courses without many general education and liberal arts classes in an associate degree program.

-- May not be eligible for transfer credit if you decide to further your education in the future
+- You may not be eligible for transfer credit if you decide to further your education in the future.

-- Often the least expensive programs, due to lower number of credit hours
+- Often the least expensive programs due to the lower number of credit hours.

-- Can be completed in as little as 9 months
+- It can be completed in as little as nine months

 Online Medical Assisting Diploma Programs

-- Entry requirements may include H.S. diploma or equivalent
+- Entry requirements may include an H.S. diploma or equivalent

 - Typically last 12-18 months (as little as 8-9 months)